 What kind of ranch is B Bar?
 What do you do there?

 Established in 1906, the B Bar grew in the 1950s through the aggregation of many homestead properties into a substantial cattle ranch in both the Basin and the valley.
 In the early 70s it was sold to a developer.
 Shortly thereafter three neighbors banded together to purchase and protect the property from development.
 One portion of that property was sold in 1978 to the current owner.
 Today the B Bar runs a pure bred beef operation of Ancient White Park cattle as well as some cross-bred Ancient White Park/Black Angus cattle.
 Property nearby was acquired as the B Bar Ranch in Big Timber to supplement the cattle operation.
-Our agricultural products previously featured heirloom varieties of vegetables and herbs, but now just features organic grass-finished beef from our cattle.
+Our agricultural products previously featured heirloom varieties of vegetables and herbs, but now just features organic grass-fed grass-finished beef from our cattle.
 We welcome guests and groups who utilize the ranch for activities such as meetings, retreats, reunions, workshops, celebrations, and relaxing vacations.

 What is your overall mission or focus?

 The B Bar Ranch preserves and protects the land, natural resources, property values and associated rights within a unique and extraordinary landscape in the Tom Miner Basin.
 We practice stewardship by safeguarding ecosystem health, using low stress livestock management, and embracing ecologically responsible practices.
 These principles are used as we raise and sell organically certified grass fed beef and host guests and groups.
 Our guests are welcome to observe and learn what we do if they are interested in our activities and the values that underlie them.

 Who stays there?